rackerlabs/docs-developer-blog/_posts/2018-11-14-troubleshoot-oracle-goldengate-lag.md

 ### What is lag?

-Lag is the time difference between when changes are made within source database and when those changes are applied to the target database.
+Lag is the time difference between when changes are made within the source database and when those changes are applied to the target database.
 This article discusses the following types of lag:

 **Extract lag**: The difference, in seconds, between the system clock time that a record was processed by the **Extract** GoldenGate component and the timestamp